cdo256/virtualsets/src/Dissertation/Splice.lagda.md

         → Fin (suc x)
 fcross' b a = fcross'-cases b a (a ≤?ᶠ b)
 ```
+-->

+The last major operation is called `fjoin`.
+The idea is that a join is
+exactly the opposite to `fsplice`.
+This will be used to construct an
+inverse of function.
+We implement by making use of 'trichotomy' on the
+pivot 'b' with the assumption that the input is distinct from the
+pivot.
+Then if `a` is less than the pivot, we restrict the domain with
+`fin-restrict-<` but keep the value unchanged, and if it's larger, we
+decrease it by one.
+It is split up into two functions for ease of
+working with `fjoin`.
+If the function was part of a `where` clause then
+it would be inaccessible outside the function, and if it were split on
+a `with` clause then it acts the same as a where clause, creating an
+inaccessible funciton.
+This is a limitation of the current version of Agda.

 ```
 fjoin-cases : ∀ {x : ℕ} → (b a : Fin (suc x)) → a ≉ᶠ b